HecFranco/devops-fundamentals/02_docker/00_introduccion/notes.md

 ![Composicion de un contenedor](container-composition.png)

-* En el caso de Dockerlos siguientes `namespaces` son usados:
+* En el caso de Docker los siguientes `namespaces` son usados:
     - _pid_: Provides process isolation via an independent set of process IDs from other namespaces.
 These are nested.
     - _net_: Manages network interfaces by virtualizing the network stack through providing a loopback interface, and can create physical and virtual network interfaces that exist in a single namespace at a time.
     - _ipc_: Manages access to interprocess communication.